-Do Vancouver Canucks Have Chance To Establish Their Legitimacy This Year?
+Do Vancouver Canucks Stand A Chance This Season?

 The Vancouver Canucks were almost completely in chaos this time last year.
 Jim Rutherford, the team president, addressed the awful season that started with eight straight losses and didn’t get much better after that at a press conference in mid-January.
 At that moment, Rutherford declared, “I’m pretty disappointed in the job I’ve done.”